 The Problem: Managing events, tasks, and lists in multiple apps.

-The Solution: Creating an app that will manage the agenda in a way that combines task management with calendar management.
+Creating an app that will manage the agenda in a way that combines task management with calendar management.
 This will enable the user to manage time effectively with all information in one place and with an option to share it with friends or partners.

 Market AnalysisA market analysis is the first step in order to find out if there are products in the market that currently solve the problem.